MarkWllms/Termux-serial-tty/README.md

 **Building `ptyserial`:**

-1. Follow the main "Building" instructions below to clone the `usbuart` repository and its `libusb` submodule (steps 1-5, ensuring `libusb` is configured and built for your host system if you are cross-compiling, or just built within Termux).
-2. Build the main `libusbuart.so` shared library:
+1. Build the main `libusbuart.so` shared library:
     ```bash
     make all
     ```
     (or simply `make`)
-3. Build the `ptyserial` utility:
+2. Build the `ptyserial` utility:
     ```bash
     make ptyserial
     ```